 Welcome to the German Society of Maryland

-The German Society of Maryland aims to preserve and promote the German heritage, language, and traditions through educational, social and benevolent programs; and to develop the unity and continuity of the German American community in the State of Maryland.
+Purpose: The German Society of Maryland aims to preserve and promote the German heritage, language, and traditions through educational, social and benevolent programs; and to develop the unity and continuity of the German American community in the State of Maryland.

 Membership: Anyone interested in promoting and preserving the German heritage in Maryland may join the Society.
 We welcome you regardless of ethnic or religious background.
 Annual dues are $25 per year.
 Teachers receive a reduced membership rate of $15.
 Student membership is free.
 Lifetime memberships are $250.